 - The liquidity conditions, however, are quite different while investing in land or insurance, where pulling your money out is extremely difficult.

 Although the above mentioned reasons clearly state that Mutual Funds are relatively safe, they are still subject to market risks.To know more about the nature and extent of risk involved and how you may avoid it, read below.

 - Fund Manager Risk

 The market as a whole may go down sharply.
-In this case, your equity mutual funds or hybrid mutual funds will also go down in value.
-There are times when the entire market is overvalued such as in the late 1990s during the dot com boom and in 2007-08 before the financial crisis.
+If this happens, your Equity Mutual Funds or Hybrid Mutual Funds will also go down in value.
+There may also be times when the entire market may get overvalued, such as in the late 1990s during the dot com boom and in 2007-08 before the financial crisis.

-Debt mutual funds invest in the bonds and debentures of different companies.
+Debt Mutual Funds invest in the bonds and debentures of different companies.
 These companies may default on these borrowings.
-To mitigate this risk, mutual funds usually buy on highly rated bonds.
+To mitigate this risk, mutual funds usually buy highly rated bonds.

 - If your investing horizon is less than 3 years, stick to debt funds only.
 Within the debt category you can go for liquid funds or corporate bond funds (the latter can only hold AAA rated debt).
 This will keep your credit risk and interest rate risk contained.

-- If you are investing for more than 3 years pick a fund category that best suits your risk appetite.
-Hybrid Funds which mix equity and debt carry a moderate level of risk, large cap equity funds carry a moderate-to-high level of risk and sector funds carry an extremely high level of risk.
+- If you are investing for more than 3 years, pick a fund category that best suits your risk appetite.
+Hybrid Funds which mix equity and debt carry a moderate level of risk, large cap equity funds carry a moderate-to-high level of risk and sectoral funds carry an extremely high level of risk.